Ito-Matsuda/docker-headless-vnc-container/README.md

+#Jose Edits
+Oddly enough after building this image (but using from rocker instead of ubuntu) the dockerfile image is the same size (10.2) GB

 # Docker container images with "headless" VNC session

 This repository contains a collection of Docker images with headless VNC environments.